MarcelCaron-NOAA/verif_plotting/README.md

 Create plots from METplus output statistics

 ## DESCRIPTION:
-The py_plotting.config configuration file defines environment variables that are meant to be edited by the user and that are called by python scripts at runtime to define the plotting task, resulting in one or more graphics output files.
+The user edits a py_plotting.config configuration file to define a plotting task and then and executes the file to create one or more images from METplus statistics files.

 ## BEFORE YOU BEGIN:
 Make sure to set up verif_plotting if you haven't already.
 To set up,